IBM/Ansible-Automation-Platform-L3/docs/Part 3/02 Creating Roles for WAS.md

 The following Ansible Modules will be invoked as part of the sequence of jobs and tasks that the automation engine performs:

-- unarchive: Uploads files (tar, zip, tgz, ...) and decompresses them on a target system.
+- **unarchive**: Uploads files (tar, zip, tgz, ...) and decompresses them on a target system.

-- shell: Allows the execution of commands on a target system.
+- **shell**: Allows the execution of commands on a target system.

-- template: Processed by the Jinja2 templating language and used for generating dynamic files.
+- **template**: Processed by the Jinja2 templating language and used for generating dynamic files.

-- copy: Uploads files to a target system.
+- **copy**: Uploads files to a target system.

 First, return to the *was.yml* Playbook that was defined earlier:
 ```